 3. Engage with Locals: If you want to feel like home in an unknown place engage with locals.
 Yes.
 Locals make you feel comfortable and more familiar with the place.
 They give you a deeper understanding.
 Additionally, make friends, hang out with them so that you don’t feel homesick.

 Learn from them and make them learn something about yourself, your culture.
 It’s like a cultural exchange program.
 For instance, invite them to visit your country and place and serve them as they did to you in their country.

 4. Work Environment: Do you also want to work abroad and not just study.
 In this case, if you want to have a career in your host country understand the work environment.
 It will be totally different from our country.

 Enter into internship programs to get practical knowledge and understanding of the job culture there.
 This will give you added advantage to socialize with people and learn new things.
 This way you work on your future career and have more options of landing into a great job.

 5. Become open-minded: The culture abroad is different, more westernized, and people there are more open –minded and chilled.
 So you will be exposed to new cultures, ways.
 Don’t have an adverse attitude towards it.

-Accept with open arms and try to mold yourself accordingly.
+Accept with open arms and try to mould yourself accordingly.
 This way you become more broad-minded, less conservative and stereotypical.
 Welcome the change.

 6. Appreciate Diversity: India is a land of diversity.
 We stand united in diversity.
 Thousands of languages, religions, food, customs.
 Same is with foreign countries.
-You will meet diverse people with diverse needs.
+Therefore you will meet diverse people with diverse needs.

 Different religions working together.
 You will hear bells of temples and hymns from the church at the same time.
 Appreciate the diversity and try to live with it.

-Personal goals are to be personal and may vary according to the person.
-Make a list of personal goals that you want to carry out once you step abroad.
+Moreover, personal goals are to be personal and may vary according to the person.
+Lastly, make a list of personal goals that you want to carry out once you step abroad.
 The above pointers can get space in your list with the rest.